Andrea Stanton

 Research

-Coming to the University of Denver entailed shifting from a history to a religious studies department, which has encouraged my research agenda to develop and broaden.
-My research interests have proceeded along two primary tracks: 20th century Middle Eastern history, with a continuing focus on nation building and technology; and contemporary manifestations of piety among Muslims in the United States and the Middle East, with a particular focus on intersections and amplifications through technology, including apps and websites.
+My degree is in Middle Eastern history, and my position at DU is in Islamic studies, so my research interests have proceeded along two primary tracks: 20th century Arab-world media history, with a continuing focus on nation building and technology, particularly in Palestine; and contemporary manifestations of piety among Muslims in the United States and the Middle East, with a particular focus on intersections and amplifications through technology, including apps and websites.

 Areas of Research